 Your celebrant association should contact an approved OPD provider if they want to organise OPD for their members.

-If the association is running a conference, they can complete the association conference application form for 2021 and email it to us by 31 January 2021.
+If the association is running a conference, they needed to complete the association conference application form for 2021 and email it to us by 31 January 2021.

 RTOs that can apply to provide units for a Certificate IV in Celebrancy

-If we approve, RTOs that offer a Certificate IV in Celebrancy can deliver units from the course that count towards Ongoing professional development (OPD).
+If we approve, RTOs that offer a Certificate IV in Celebrancy can deliver units from the course that count towards OPD.
 To count as OPD, celebrants must undertake and complete the entire unit (including any assessment) in the calendar year in which it is intended to count as OPD.
-RTOs that we have already approved are listed in the statement.
+RTOs that we approve will be listed in the 2021 statement.

-RTOs seeking approval should complete and return this declaration to us:
+RTOs seeking approval were required to complete and return this declaration to us by 31 January 2021.